siggiskulason/edgeca/docs/README.md

 ## Start up **edgecad**
-EdgeCA consists of two applications:
-- edgeca is the command line interface (CLI) application you will use to create CSRs and certificates
-- edgecad is a server which edgeca connects to.
+**edgeca** is the command line interface (CLI) application you will use to create CSRs and certificates.
+It can generate CSRs independently, but to sign certificates, it requires an EdgeCA server to perform the certificate signing. to start EdgeCA in server mode, run **edgeca server**to start up a server which edgeca connects to.
 It is the core Ephemeral CA engine and signs the certificates.
-It can run in three different modes.
+Note that the snap does this automatically, running a server as a background daemon process.

 To get help, type
 ```
-edgecad -h
+edgeca server -h
 ```

 The output will show: